 During the activities related to the aircraft servicing, various types of FOD may be generated and be left or transferred on the apron, service roads, and other operational areas.
-Such items may include small luggage parts, cabin waste, plastic or metallic items, etc. FOD may also be generated by vehicles or the equipment that operate in these areas.
+Such items may include small luggage parts, cabin waste, plastic or metallic items, etc. FOD may also be generated by vehicles or the equipment that operates in these areas.

-To control this type of FOD, measures should include securing and removing cabin waste from the aircraft stand.
-Cabin waste should not be left unattended on the apron, especially near aircraft stands.
-Moreover, cabin waste should not be disposed of using the FOD containers provided, as cabin waste may attract wildlife.
-To this end, the handling of cabin waste should be so organised so that a damage of the rubbish bag is not likely to attract wildlife on the apron.
+To control this type of FOD, measures need to include securing and removing cabin waste from the aircraft stand.
+Cabin waste would not be left unattended on the apron, especially near aircraft stands.
+Moreover, cabin waste need not be disposed of using the FOD containers provided, as cabin waste may attract wildlife.
+To this end, the handling of cabin waste would be organised so that a damage of the rubbish bag is not likely to attract wildlife on the apron.